gaqzi/experiment-go-test-caching/README.md

                 - The module uses the env var but it's not immediately visible
         - I want to make a single script that runs these scenarios so I can validate that it works as expected
           - [test.sh]
+  - To determine if the test cache is valid it writes a Unixnano timestamp into `$GOCACHE/testexpire.txt` [source](https://github.com/golang/go/blob/665af869920432879629c1d64cf59f129942dcd6/src/cmd/go/internal/test/test.go#L844-L848)
+      - How long will it let the test be valid for when that's true?
+Because that means that any result baked into the container/cache is only cached for that long…
+          - They stay valid forever, [it only gets marked as invalid when the cache is cleaned](https://github.com/golang/go/blob/665af869920432879629c1d64cf59f129942dcd6/src/cmd/go/internal/clean/clean.go#L185-L214), which is an optimization made to avoid having to traverse all the cache files and figure out which ones are related to tests
+  - The cache is then tried at some point through [tryCache](https://github.com/golang/go/blob/6c3b5a2798c83d583cb37dba9f39c47300d19f1f/src/cmd/go/internal/test/test.go#L1741-L1746)
+      - validates that we're run in "package list mode"
+      - uses a `buildID` to determine if it's the same file as it was before, [which is defined as](https://github.com/golang/go/blob/8798f9e7a4929bafb570da29d342104c8cb32f9b/src/cmd/go/internal/work/buildid.go#L26-L31):
+          - ```go
+            // Go packages and binaries are stamped with build IDs that record both
+            // the action ID, which is a hash of the inputs to the action that produced
+            // the packages or binary, and the content ID, which is a hash of the action
+            // output, namely the archive or binary itself.
+            ```
+          - to see the hashes run `GODEBUG=gocachehash=1 go test ./...`, there are several `GODEBUG` related to caching and if you read the source you'll see that it's liberally logging when the variable is set.
+To see which variables exist and why run `go help cache`.
+      - Overall, I don't care, all I really wanted to know was how it did the work, which is through the testlog package -> hash those, and because we assume we'll need the same in subsequent runs we can't cache unless it's the same.
+          - Does that mean there's a potential edge-case where we used to call one env var and now start calling another one?
+No, because the file hash is different, so it would of course be invalidated.
+This is on top of the file content itself.

 [test.sh]: ./test.sh